Bibi1989/sequelize-setup/Readme.md

 ## Install and configuring Babel

-- npm install --save-dev @babel/core @babel/cli @babel/node @babel/plugin-transform-runtime @babel/preset-env @babel/register @babel/runtime babel-loader
+- yarn add @babel/core @babel/cli @babel/node @babel/plugin-transform-runtime @babel/preset-env @babel/register @babel/runtime babel-loader --save-dev

 # Create a file name .babelrc and write to the file with this below